Friday, September 30, 2016

 Brother, William Edward McDonald, served in the U.S. Army 1943-1945, also in the infantry in the European theater.

-PVT Edward F. Koscelnak
+PVT Edward Francis Koscelnak

 PVT Koscelnak is buried in the Brittany American Cemetery.
 Brother Stephen Koscelnak served in the U.S. Air Force in Korea, 1952-1954.